attempt-this-online/attempt-this-online/docs/api.md

       limitations.
     - `core_dumped`: the number of the signal that caused the process to dump its core (see [`signal(7)`], [`core(5)`])
     - `unknown`: always `-1`
+- `stdout_truncated` and `stderr_truncated`: booleans which indicate if the program's output exceeded 128KiB and was therefore truncated.
+Note that slightly more than 128KiB may sometimes still be accepted from the program and sent to the client in stdout/stderr messages (see above)
 - `timed_out`: whether the process had to be killed because it overran its 60 second timeout.
 If this is the case, the process will have been killed by `SIGKILL` (ID 9)
 - `real`: real elapsed time in nanoseconds